-The epic, whirlwind 50 States Tour of the United States was a life-changing adventure.
-We filled the bucket list, and checked off all 50 States (we flew to Alaska and Hawaii).
+Without a doubt, the epic, whirlwind 50 States Tour of the United States was a life-changing adventure.
+In the end, we filled the bucket list.
+Plus, we checked off all 50 States (we flew to Alaska and Hawaii).

 It turns out that some of the little or seemingly trivial things I did during my #RVLife turned out to be some of the best things.
-Like trying to find Free or Nearly Free Places to Live in my RV.
+Like trying to find Free or Nearly Free Places to Live in my RV, for instance.

-I can’t help but smile now every time I pass a Walmart sign, thinking back on my times Boondocking at Walmart.
-I remember one time doing yoga the next morning in the parking lot on my yoga mat.
+I can’t help but smile now every time I pass a Walmart sign.
+Why?
+I think back at my times Boondocking at Walmart.
+For example, I remember one time practicing yoga the morning after a boondock, in the parking lot on my yoga mat.